TomSssM/MyCodewars/task-archieve/contiguous-array/task.md

 In order to find the longest contiguous subarray with equal number of `0` and `1` create a counter that we increment by one if we encounter `1` and decrement by one when we encounter `0` as we loop through the array.
 If the counter becomes zero it means we have gone thru as many `1`s as there were `0`s

-The key point to solving this task is to realize that we don't have to always arrive at counter equal to zero, we will also have a contiguous array with equal number of `0` and `1` if our counter arrives at the same value as it has already been before meaning that it looped through an equal number of `1` and `0`
+The key point to solving this task is to realize that we don't have to always arrive at counter equal to zero, we will also have a contiguous array with equal number of `0` and `1` if our counter arrives at the same value as it has already been before meaning that it looped through an equal number of `1` and `0` (and that is where HashMap comes in as well)

 </details>